Thermoplastic Composites Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 Rapid Vehicle-Light-Weighting Mandates in the Europe and United States
+• 4.2.1 Rapid Vehicle-Light-Weighting Mandates in Europe and the United States

 • 4.2.2 OEM Push for Recyclable Composite Solutions in E-Mobility

-• 4.2.4 Thermoplastic Over-Moulding Adoption in Smart Electronics Housings
+• 4.2.4 Thermoplastic Over-Moulding Adoption in Smart-Electronics Housings

 • 4.2.5 Military Demand for Damage-Tolerant, Radar-Transparent Structures